 You have claimed that you will seek to become a major global player in FY2030.
-What exactly do you mean by a major global player?
+What

 We will further expand sales and increase our share in overseas markets, aiming to become a company that is recognized globally as a household name for power and analog products.
 Specifically, our goal is to become one of the world's top 10 companies in the field of power and analog semiconductors and achieve sales of 1 trillion yen. (→P.12 Message from the President)